The Lighthouse Cohort

 Scholar Requirements and Expectations

 Students selected for the Lighthouse Cohort will meet on a regular basis with their cohort and have access to an array of support services coordinated by the Division of Student Engagement.
-In addition, all students will be required to participate in our COMPASS program (a summer college preparation program) and live on-campus in one of our residence halls during their first year.
+Scholars may be required to live on-campus in one of our residence halls during their first year.

 By applying for a place in the program, and accepting a place if offered, you verify you understand and agree to the following program requirements and expectations:

-Lighthouse scholars will live on campus for a minimum of one year of classes at North Park.
+Based on scholarship award, Lighthouse scholars may be required to live on campus for a minimum of one year of classes at North Park.
 Scholars who choose to move off campus after their first year will find their Lighthouse Scholarship reduced in accordance with University policy.

-Lighthouse scholars are required to participate in the COMPASS program and in Threshold prior to the beginning of their first fall semester at North Park.
+Lighthouse scholars are required to participate in Threshold prior to the beginning of their first fall semester at North Park.
 Throughout the academic year, scholars will meet twice each month with the cohort and program staff (one monthly cohort meeting and a monthly one-on-one meeting with the program coordinator).
 Scholars will have the opportunity to participate in academic and social programs offered by the Division of Student Engagement.
 Scholars must also serve for a minimum of one year (typically junior and/or senior years) as a student leader in a University-sponsored organization or club.
-Finally, scholars must serve for a minimum of two years (junior and senior years) as a Lighthouse Peer Mentor for new Lighthouse Scholars.
+Finally, scholars must serve for a minimum of one year (junior and/or senior years) as a Lighthouse Peer Mentor for new Lighthouse Scholars.

 Lighthouse scholars must maintain sufficient academic progress toward earning a degree, including maintaining a cumulative GPA of 2.0 or higher.
 This is required for ongoing participation in the program and for annual renewal of awarded scholarships.
 Scholars must also abide by the North Park University Student Handbook and Student Standards of Conduct.
 If a Lighthouse Scholar is dismissed from the University, they will forfeit their scholarship award and the scholarship contract will be immediately terminated.